-Andrew is a Director and Trade Mark Attorney at KISCH IP.
+Andrew is chair of KISCH IP’s Executive Committee and a Director and Trade Mark Attorney.
 He obtained a BCom (Law) in 2003 from the Rand Afrikaans University and an LLB in 2005 from the University of Johannesburg, South Africa.
 He was admitted as an attorney of the High Court of South Africa in 2008 and became a fellow of the South African Institute of Intellectual Property Law in 2009.

 Leveraging off his business degree and experience in the corporate world, Andrew understands the business objectives of his clients and adopts legal solutions to fit these corporate concerns.
 His passion for IP litigation, that is, trade mark, unlawful competition and copyright litigation in South Africa and across Africa, means that his clients benefit from a protection as well as an enforcement perspective which is unusual in the South African IP industry.
 As a result, Andrew manages some of the largest multi-national companies’ trade mark portfolios.